 The term Story Map, in general, refers to a way of presenting your ideas through a series of graphics so that they visually delivers a story.

-On the same track, I am introducing Story Maps from Esri, an effective way to tell your story & present your ideas to the world.
+On the same track, Esri Story Maps is an effective way to tell your story & present your ideas to the world.